floydhub/save-and-resume/README.md

 ### Run on FloydHub
-Here's the step to run the example on FloydHub.
+Here's the steps to run the example on FloydHub.

 #### Via script